 2. Hyperopia (farsightedness)

 Hyperopia, also known as farsightedness, is another vision problem where nearby objects appear blurry while distant objects are clear.
 Unlike myopia, it tends to get better with age.
-If it doesn’t, your child’s eye doctor can prescribe glasses or contact lenses to correct this issue.
+If it doesn’t, your child’s eye doctor can prescribe eyeglasses or contact lenses to correct this issue.

 3. Ambylopia (lazy eye)